 - Publicity plans, facility plans, and reservations.

-The completed application should be sent electronically to the Programs Coordinator Patty Ingram, HU 231B, ext.
-2617, firstname.lastname@example.org.
+The completed application should be sent electronically to the Program Assistant Bess Garrett, firstname.lastname@example.org.

-The Programs Coordinator sends to the applicant, in writing, the Steering Committee's decision, and a brief explanation if the proposal is rejected.
+The Program Assistant sends the applicant, in writing, the Steering Committee's decision, and a brief explanation if the proposal is rejected.

 A one-page narrative report and an account of funds spent must be submitted to the director of the Center no more than 30 days after the actual event.

 This report should describe the success of the program, any difficulties encountered, the size and composition of the audience, etc.

 Proposals for less than $1,000 are due on the last (working) day of the Month, August through April.